 leisure industry and by 1977 were operating over 100 nightclubs nationally.
 Their Basildon venue continued to host live acts like Edwin Starr, The Equals,

-run disco evenings and a popular Monday evening 'Teen Scene'.
+run disco evenings and a popular Monday evening 'Teen Scene' for the under eighteens.

-During the 1980s the nightclub went through another refurbishment and suttle name change to Raquels II The Discotheque, and things continued much as
+During the 1980s the nightclub went through another refurbishment and subtle name change to Raquels II The Discotheque, and things continued much as

 before.
 The change of name adorned a new white backed black lined illuminated sign in the shape of an upturned isosceles triangle positioned high on the